mauretto78/array-query/README.md

 ];
 $qb->addElement($element, 4);

-// to remove an element from array by his key
+// to remove an element from array by his key.
+Do this BEFORE make a query on the array
 $qb->removeElement(3);

 ```